Antazone, Anturan, Anturane, Apo-Sulfinpyrazone, Novopyrazone

 Use Cautiously in: History of blood dyscrasias; History of GI bleeding; History of kidney stones; Neoplastic disease or radiation therapy (↑ risk of uric acid stone formation); Acute attacks of gout.

 Drug-Drug: ↑ risk of bleeding with aspirin, other NSAIDs, anticoagulants, cefoperazone, cefotetan, clopidogrel, eptifibatide, tirofiban, ticlopidine, valproic acid, or thrombolytic agents. ↓ blood levels and may ↓ effectiveness of nitrofurantoin, theophylline, or verapamil.
 Uricosuric effect may be ↓ by salicylates or niacin.
-Concurrent use of antineoplastics ↑ ...
+Concurrent use of antineoplastics ↑ risk of ...